lspohle/42_libft/README.md

 # The first project of the core curriculum - libft
-Libft is the first project of the core curriculum of the [42](https://42wolfsburg.de) network.
+Libft is the first project of the core curriculum of the 42 network.
 The project is about coding your own C library.
 It contains various general purpose functions.

-## Note that I wrote [Testernette](https://github.com/lspohle/PRIVATE_testernette_42) for `libft`.
+## If you're doing the core curriculum at the moment, [Testernette for libft](https://github.com/lspohle/PRIVATE_testernette_42) might be interisting for you.

 ## Part 1: libc functions
     int     ft_isalpha(int c);